 Twenty-one lessons in total were observed.
 Numeracy was being taught by all teachers, but it must be stressed to varying degrees, and not necessarily in the way that was envisioned by either the school improvement plan or government policy (DES, 2011a).
 One example from the probability and statistics strands was observed, eight lessons contained geometry and trigonometry with six lessons having algebra.
 All twenty-one lessons contained number.
 Only four lessons showed evidence of the skills set in level 4, analysis of Bloom (1956).
-Two out of the four teachers who demonstrated this were mathematics teachers, observed teaching different subjects one of whom was also the numeracy co-ordinator.
+Two out of the four teachers who demonstrated this were mathematics teachers.
 Many lessons lacked a critical orientation associated with a modern definition of numeracy (Askew, 2015).
-Only one third of lessons observed had examples from levels 5, synthesis or level 6, evaluation of Bloom (1956).
-The majority of lessons, which had examples of skills from level 3 ‘application’ of Bloom (1956) were mathematical based subjects (DES, 2015a) as can be seen in Table 8.
+Only one third of lessons observed had examples from level 5, synthesis or level 6, evaluation of Bloom (1956).
+The majority of lessons which had examples of skills from level 3, application of Bloom (1956) were mathematical based subjects (DES, 2015a) as can be seen in Table 8.
 The use of tools in the lessons observed can be seen in Table 9.
 Tools were used in thirteen out of the twenty-one lessons observed.
-In the thirteen lessons, in which tools were used, only six of these had skills observed from either level 5, synthesis, or level 6, evaluation or both.
-This indicates that the tools used in the majority of cases were not aiding a critical orientation to the teaching of numeracy and ultimately improving students’ problem solving skills.
+In the thirteen lessons, in which tools were used, only six of these had skills observed from either level 5, synthesis or level 6, evaluation or both.
+This indicated that the tools used in the majority of cases were not aiding a critical orientation to the teaching of numeracy and ultimately improving students’ problem solving skills.

 Table 8.
 A breakdown of the categorisation of skills observed in terms of the six levels of Bloom (1956) (taken from Coffey, 2018, p.
 160)